elhaj101/project2/README.md

 - **Authenticity:** Everything is designed to look as authentic as possible, except for the coupon redeeming method to avoid legal violations.
 As a result, no effort was made to create a way to redeem the gifts or even imitate one.
 - **Text on Cards:**
   - Each card displays two lines of text when clicked:
-    - The first line says "Sponsored by 'X'."
+    - The first line says "NOT Sponsored by 'X'."
 This line is special because it gives the developer space to convey specific information related to the card's content, as it does not change upon refresh and travels with the card's content.
     - The second line features a randomly generated congratulatory message that mentions the user's name for a more personalized touch.
 - **Calendar Interface:**
   - The calendar page includes 24 cards colored red.